Plumbing Renovation Costs: What Should You Budget for 2026?

 Cost of Replacing Household Pipes

 Regarding everything surrounding the replacement of household plumbing pipes, renovations can entail a couple of large-scale undertakings, depending on the extent of your needs.
-On average, you will likely spend between $100 and $250 per linear foot should you choose our (more than recommended) route of seeking a qualified professional's services.
+On average, you will likely spend between $100 and $250 per linear foot should you choose our (more than recommended) route of seeking a qualified professional's services, which contributes to the plumbing cost per square foot.

 Cost of Installing a Water Heater

 A water heater’s service life varies depending on its quality—it can be anywhere from a few years to 15.
 However, several factors can cause the system’s aging process to speed up, such as the water’s mineral content.
 Installing a water heater is much more complex than one might think.
 Indeed, such work is tied to electrical and plumbing standards that must be respected at all costs.
-A plumbing installation done by a professional can positively affect the water heater’s lifespan and limit the risks of complications.
+A plumbing installation done by a professional can positively affect the water heater’s lifespan and limit the risks of complications, helping reduce long-term plumbing costs.

 One can spot of faulty water heater needing replacing by the following: your household water isn’t as warm as it used to be or the hot water runs out fairly quickly; rust is a telltale sign of cracks; and the water isn’t as clear as it used to be.
 For a professionally done installation, your budget should be between $750 and $1,400, or more, taxes excluded.